Bachelor of Medicine Bachelor of Surgery

 A limited number of Scholarships are available

 Entry to the course is subject to a satisfactory medical check and also a criminal record check (AccessNI).
 Students will be required to meet the costs of required vaccinations and AccessNI checks.
-The current cost of an AccessNI Enhanced Disclosure is £33.
+Mandatory Occupational Health screening costs £35 and minimum vaccinations can cost up to £50 if you have not arranged these via your GP before the start of the programme.
+Additional screening and vaccinations can cost up to £170 if a student wishes to become EPP cleared, however this is not mandatory to complete the course.
+Full details of OH requirements will be communicated to offer holder in advance.
+The current cost of an AccessNI enhanced check is £33.

 Students should also be aware that the MBBS programme is longer than the usual 33 weeks for student accommodation which could attract higher living expenses than a standard undergraduate programme.